PandersPanda/mol3022_project/README.md

 ### Starting the Backend

-Backend uses Flask, which is a simple web framework written in Python.
-The backend application file is 'app.py' inside 'backend' folder.
-Change directories using:

 Make sure you are in the `backend` folder and in the `correct environment` then run this command

 ```